SURFACE systems + technology GmbH & Co. KG

 Click to play video

 To utilize solutions of organic materials as PLD target, they have to be frozen.
 This usually means cryogenic cooling with nitrogen is necessary.
-To accomplish this, SURFACE has developed a special target holder.
-The holder is cooled by liquid nitrogen, so the MAPLE target material can be filled into the holder in its liquid phase – under protective atmosphere – and then be frozen before the chamber is evacuated.
-This process avoids cumbersome pre-freezing of targets and ensures clean and moisture-free conditions.
+To accomplish this, SURFACE has developed a special target holder system, which allows filling and freezing inside the chamber.
+The holder is filled via a special filling device using syringes.
+The software supports all steps of the target freezing process:

 Product Photos